-Please be aware that the digital issues on On Dit were scanned over several years starting in 2005.
-For higher resolution scans, please contact Rare Books & Manuscript.
+Please be aware that the digital issues of On Dit were scanned over several years starting in 2005.
+For higher resolution scans, please contact Special Collections.

-Founded in 1932 at the end of the Great Depression, the University of Adelaide student newspaper On Dit aimed to truly represent and record student opinion, activity and social life.
+Founded in 1932 at the end of the Great Depression, the student newspaper On Dit aimed to truly represent and record student opinion, activity and social life.

 Taking its title from the French expression roughly translated as “we say”, On Dit soon became the official organ of the Adelaide University Students’ Union.
 It assumed a more political aspect after 1934 tackling issues of student governance and representation, religion and culture, labour politics and socialism, the growing threat of fascism and war, and the movement for peace.